MattLambson/HaloDemoPages/README.md

     Click "Save Changes"
     The script will update immediately and be saved for future visits

+Resetting Backgound Image
+    Click the menu toggle (☰) button in the top-left corner Under "Background Settings", click the "Reset" button The background will revert to the default image

 🔧 Technical Details

 Browser Storage: Settings are stored in localStorage (5-10MB limit per domain)